Pilates meets Functional Resistance Training

 -intentional spring/resistance choice

--layering of exercises and work/rest ratio
+-layering and work/rest ratio

 Purposeful Exercise Selection: Let’s Think Function